Zzzul/generator-docs-next/docs/usage.md

 ![Create Relation](https://user-images.githubusercontent.com/62506582/230761648-1ef36018-2486-424b-831f-ae5f74a66705.png)

-For now is only support [One To Many (Inverse) / Belongs To](https://laravel.com/docs/10.x/eloquent-relationships#one-to-many-inverse).

-There is rules you must be followed if you want create a a relation:
+Currently, only [One To Many (Inverse) / Belongs To](https://laravel.com/docs/10.x/eloquent-relationships#one-to-many-inverse) relationships are supported.
+There are specific rules you must follow to create a relation:

 - Field name:
     - Must be the table name but in singular + `_id`, eg: if we have a `users` table then it must be a `user_id`.